About The Trafalgar Way

 Everyone can play a part in The Trafalgar Way's living legacy.
 There are countless ways to participate, for example, you can write a blog about your adventures along the route, stage a fund-raising activity, organise an event, or become listed as a partner.

 We can't wait to hear about your ideas or any stories you would like to share with us.
-We might even tell your local paper about what you are doing!
+If you like, we'll help you promote them.

-A host of events are already lined up, such as special Georgian Navy-themed workshops for schools, children's competitions and treasure hunts and trails for all ages, with a special focus on the towns and villages along the route.
+Amongst the activities on offer are Georgian Navy-themed workshops for schools, children's competitions and treasure hunts and trails for all ages, with a special focus on the towns and villages along the route.

 Above all, we want to highlight all the wonderful things to do in these places and the many stories to be told about their unique histories.
 This will help you discover, enjoy and explore more of Britain's past and present treasures to be found along the route.